L.J. Collier’s injury means the Seahawks could have to explore options at defensive end

 With Iupati out Tuesday, third-year player Ethan Pocic worked with the starting line at left guard.
 It’s a valuable chance for Pocic, a second-round pick in 2017, to make a case for making the roster again.

-He began last season as the starting left guard but then suffered an injury, which coincided with the return of D.J.
-Fluker, and Seattle went with the guard combo of Fluker and Sweezy for the rest of the year when the two were healthy (Pocic also started the win over Kansas City at right guard when Fluker was out and then the Arizona game at left guard when Sweezy was out).
+Pocic began last season as the starting left guard but suffered an injury, which coincided with D.J.
+Fluker’s return, and Seattle went with the Fluker and Sweezy guard combo for the rest of the year (when the two were healthy).

-That Pocic can also play center — Joey Hunt is the only other backup center at the moment — also may go a long way toward keeping him on the roster.
+Pocic can also play center — Joey Hunt is the only other backup center at the moment — which also may go a long way toward keeping him on the roster.

-“Ethan is a very, very smart player,” said Brown.
-“He’s been playing for years now and every year he’s gotten a little bit player.
-He’s playing with more confidence now and its good.
-Iupati wasn’t in there today, so Ethan stepped up and didn’t miss a beat.
-It’s great work.”

 Collier was injured near the end of practice while the team was working on its two-minute drill.

-The most interesting aspect of that drill until then might have been that the starting tailback with the number one offense was Rashaad Penny.
+The most interesting aspect of that drill until then might have been that Rashaad Penny was the starting tailback with the No. 1 offense.

-Penny is expected to rotate in with starting tailback Chris Carson in early-down situations in some fashion, having so far ranked as one of the more impressive players in camp.
+Penny is expected to rotate in with starting tailback Chris Carson in early down situations in some fashion, having so far ranked as one of the more impressive players in camp.

 But using him as the two-minute back could be another way to get him on the field significantly.